 In clinical trials, people taking 10 to 15 milligrams of tirzepatide lost up to 20.9% of their body weight in 72 weeks.
 If you weigh 250 pounds, that’s 52 pounds or a fifth of your body weight!

-Is Zepbound for weight loss right for you?
-Find a weight loss specialist and get a Zepbound online prescription in as little as 24 hours and find out.
+Is Zepbound for weight loss for you?
+Find a weight loss specialist and find out if a Zepbound online prescription is right for you in as little as 24 hours*

 Zepbound is a name-brand injectable weight loss medication with the active ingredient tirzepatide.
 It’s made by Eli Lilly.
-It was US Food and Drug Administration (FDA)-approved for weight loss in November 2023.
+And was U.S. Food and Drug Administration (FDA)-approved for weight loss in November 2023.

-It’s become a popular weight loss injection medication alongside Wegovy (semaglutide) and off-label meds approved for type 2 diabetes, like Ozempic (semaglutide) and Mounjaro (also tirzepatide), that also help with weight loss.
+It’s become a popular weight loss injection medication alongside Wegovy (semaglutide)and that’s also FDA-approved for weight loss.

 What sets Zepbound apart from Wegovy is how it works for weight loss and how much weight people who take it lose.